Skip to main content

 • JSON Schema draft-07 vs API strictness — Tool authors often use patterns that validate in draft-07 ("type": ["object", "null"], anyOf, nullable, implicit objects, bare items: {}).
 A given LLM API may require a single string type, explicit items, and a closed set of keys.
 Unit tests that only check “has properties” miss union type arrays.

-• All tools in one request — Investigation sends every available tool schema in a single invoke.
-One invalid schema fails the whole call (HTTP 400, “invalid tools”, etc.) even when the alert never uses that tool.
+• Many tools in one request — Investigation sends a relevance-selected set of tool schemas in a single invoke (select_investigation_tools in tools/investigation/stages/gather_evidence/tools.py: the planner’s planned_actions when present, otherwise alert-relevant sources first, capped at MAX_AGENT_TOOL_SCHEMAS).
+It is still many schemas at once, so one invalid schema can fail the whole call (HTTP 400, “invalid tools”, etc.) even when the alert never uses that tool.
+Tool descriptions and parameters live only in these schemas — the alert-context user message no longer re-lists them.

 • Contract tests can lag APIs — Registry-wide schema tests must encode the strictest rules your shipped adapters enforce.
 Extend assertions when production shows a new rejection reason.